Please take the time to read over the terms and conditions below, before completing an application form.

 - Please be aware that the accommodation is shared between Isle of Eigg Heritage Trust and Scottish Wildlife Trust volunteers, usually three volunteers for each organisation at any one time.
 We will make every effort to have separate male and female rooms but at times you may have to share a mixed sex room.

 - If you have medical requirements it is your responsibility to bring enough medication for your time on the island and make others aware of any ailment that could cause alarm to others along with any procedure in an emergency situation.
-We have a limited medical service on the island by visiting doctors based in Skye with appointments held every Tuesday and alternate Thursday.
+We have a limited medical service on the island by visiting doctors based in Skye with appointments held every Wednesday only.
 In case of emergencies depending on urgency patients are airlifted or taken by the lifeboat.
-So it is imperative you inform us of any medical conditions.
+So, it is imperative you inform us of any medical conditions.

 - A reasonable level of fitness is required due to the physical nature of the tasks.
 You are also required to walk to and from work sites daily that are usually 3 to 4miles from the volunteer house.